SabreTools/BinaryObjectScanner/Coding Guide.md

 # Coding Guide

-This document serves as the official code standards guide for `BurnOutSharp` internal development.
+This document serves as the official code standards guide for `BinaryObjectScanner` internal development.
 Please note that this is a work in progress and may not encapsulate all standards expected of new or existing code.

 ## General Code Guidelines